jsinkers/notes/_notebooks/comp_sys/11_tutorial_8.md

 ## IP control protocols

 1. Explain how a forwarding table for multicast would differ from a forwarding table for unicast.
-    - a forwarding table for unicast would have a series of networks and subnets, not particular to a host, but particular to a network?
+    - a forwarding table for unicast would have a series of networks and subnets, not particular to a host, but particular to a network i.e. you would have a 2-tuple between hosts
-    - a forwarding table for multicast would have a long list of specific hosts associated with a multicast group
+    - a forwarding table for multicast would have an n-tuple long list of specific hosts associated with a multicast group
 2. Finding an optimal multicast routing tree is NP-hard.
 (a) Does that mean that multicast requires a lot of processing per packet?
 Why or why not?
-    - no, once the tree is established it shouldn't require large amounts of processing unless there is substantial change in network conditions
-(b) Does that mean that computing a multicast tree requires a lot of processing?
+    - multicast tree is just ARP-table.
+No notion of routing at link layer, just routing between adjacent hosts (b) Does that mean that computing a multicast tree requires a lot of processing?
 Why or why not?
-    - yes
+    - no: every adjacent node maintain its own ARP table
 3. Why is an ARP query sent within a broadcast frame?
 Why is an ARP response sent within a frame with a specific destination MAC address?
     - An ARP query is sent within a broadcast frame because you don't know in advance the MAC address